ibm-cloud-docs/vpc/hub-spoke-s2s-auth.md

 * If a DNS-shared VPC and the hub VPC are using the same or different accounts, as the hub VPC administrator, you must create an IAM service-to-service authorization policy that gives this DNS-shared VPC the `DNSBindingConnector` permission on the hub VPC.
 * Currently, the UI allows only **All VPC instances** to have the `DNSBindingConnector` permission on the hub VPC.
 To indicate a "specific" VPC, you must use the API or wrap an API request in a JSON file to use with the CLI.
 Example code is provided for use with the [CLI](/docs/vpc?topic=vpc-vpe-dns-sharing-s2s-auth&interface=cli#indicate-specific-vpc-instance-cli) and [API](/docs/vpc?topic=vpc-vpe-dns-sharing-s2s-auth&interface=api#indicate-specific-vpc-instance).

-You can establish s2s authorization with the UI, CLI, API, or Terraform.
+You can establish s2s authorization with the console, CLI, API, or Terraform.

-## Creating an IAM s2s authorization policy in the UI
+## Creating an IAM s2s authorization policy in the console
 {: #vpe-dns-sharing-s2s-auth-procedure-ui}
 {: ui}

-To create an IAM s2s authorization policy in the UI, follow these steps:
+To create an IAM s2s authorization policy in the console, follow these steps:

 1. In the [{{site.data.keyword.cloud_notm}} console](/login){: external}, go to **Manage > Access (IAM)**.
 The IBM Cloud Identity and Access Management page displays.
 1. From the side panel, select **Authorizations**.